 The Chelan Rustlers Saddle Club . .

 Has been a part of the community for nearly three-quarters of a century.
 Originally formed in 1953 by a group of horse enthusiasts who shared a passion for experiencing life on horseback, the original founders selected a spot in the foothills above Lake Chelan to start their club.
-And 70 years later, it is still the Saddle Club's home base.
+70-years later, it is still resides in the same location.

 Meetings